 6. I swapped the yogurt for organic coconut milk.
 I did this because I’m not a fan of dairy products.
 Coconut milk contains important plant-based phytochemicals not found in any animal foods, including milk.
 And, the coconut milk makes the gingerbread spice cake ultra moist.

 7. I also added 1/4 cup ground flaxseeds to give my gingerbread spice cake a healthy omega-3, fiber and phytochemical kick!

 What Does the “Healthy” Version Taste Like?

 I’ll be honest, I never made the Deceptively Delicious recipe so for all I know it could taste ten times better than my version.
-All I can say is that my “eat clean” version delivers a super moist, tender spice cake that nobody would ever suspect was “healthy”.
-Because of the sugar I still consider mine a “dessert”…but other than the sugar it really is pretty darn healthy as far as desserts go.
+All I can say is that mine is a super moist, tender spice cake that nobody would ever suspect was “healthy”.
+Because of the sugar I still consider mine a “dessert”…but other than the sugar it really is pretty healthy as far as desserts go.
 Almost guilt free!

 Gingerbread Spice Cake

 Note: This is a vegetarian and dairy-free recipe

 - 1/4 cup extra virgin coconut oil (such as Barlean’s brand) plus more for wiping pan

 - 2 cups white whole wheat flour (such as King Arthur Flour brand) or Bob’s Red Mill All-purpose gluten free flour